 Marijuana and anxiety is a controversial topic.
 Marijuana is known to cause anxiety or paranoia, especially when taken in large doses over a short period.
 It can lead to panic attacks, and as of now, it is the number one reason why people stop using it.

 Nevertheless, when using marijuana responsibly, it can have the opposite effect and help to treat a number of medical conditions including anxiety.

-The CBD/THC Combination is a complex one and unfortunately there isn’t enough research to conclude how marijuana effects people who suffer from anxiety.
+The CBD/THC Combination is a complex one and unfortunately there isn’t enough research to conclude how marijuana affects people who suffer from anxiety.
 In the end, it all comes down to the right balance and dosing.
-Therefore it is essential to consult with a marijuana doctor before consuming any form of cannabis, whether it be in its raw version or extract.
+Therefore it is essential to consult with a marijuana doctor before consuming any form of cannabis, whether it be in its raw version or an extract.

 4 Best Marijuana Strains for Anxiety

-Whether you are just starting our or you’ve been smoking cannabis for years, it is always best to start slow.
+Whether you are just starting out or you’ve been smoking cannabis for years, it is always best to start slow.
 Every marijuana strain has different THC/CBD levels and will affect your mind and body differently.
 If you are seeking treatment for anxiety and decide to try to the marijuana route, then be sure to consult with a professional.
 And if you feel that the strain you are consuming isn’t right, simply stop.

 So here it is, the best marijuana strains for anxiety…

-1) White Widow (Sativa dominant Marijuana Hybrid)
+1) White Widow (Sativa Dominant Marijuana Hybrid)

 Read the full White Widow Review here

 Sour OG is a mellow and relaxing marijuana strain that may help with stress and anxiety.
 It is a good choice for anxiety relief thanks to its conservative THC levels of 13-17%, making it less likely to cause side effects than other, more potent, strains.